JoseP055/statistics-with-python-michigan/README.md

 ## Final Note

-This repository represents an applied journey through modern statistics using Python, bridging theory, computation, and data-driven decision-making.
+This repository represents an applied journey through modern statistics using Python, bridging theory, computation, and data-driven decision-making